raboley/the-heroes-journey/README.md

 4. Meeting the Mentor

 One day a woman named Ruby entered README's office.
 Ruby had a red romper that seemed to move as wind brushed against her sides.
 She looked at the documents README produced and looked perplexed.
+She brings him a stone slate.

 5. Crossing the First Threshold

+Looking at the slate he can see an entire world inside it.

 ## ACT 2